 These instructions have been guiding me ever since.
 And it was Yamuna-devi who advised me to go and ask Prabhupada directly.

 After Calcutta was the Delhi pandal.
-Again Yamuna-devi arranged beautiful Deity worship, for Sri Sri Radha-Gokulananda, who later went to Bhaktivedanta Manor in England.
-The darsanas were spectacular.
+Again Yamuna arranged beautiful Deity worship, for Sri Sri Radha-Gokulananda, who later went to Bhaktivedanta Manor in England.
+The darshans were spectacular.
 But after the program she was very sick.
 She was staying in the same, large house as Srila Prabhupada, and he noticed that she was missing.
 He inquired and found out that she was sick.
 She was resting in a small room—like a closet.
-Because she was sick, she had to have her own room, and that was what the devotees could offer.
+Because she was sick, she had to have her own room, and that was all the devotees could offer.
 Srila Prabhupada went to visit her and found that no one was really taking care of her, and he became concerned and assigned a devotee to care for her.
 It was cold, and I think he gave her his own room heater—perhaps the only one.
 And he said that we have to take care of our devotees when they fall ill.

 After the Delhi pandal, I went to Madras, while the rest of the party went to Vrindavan with Srila Prabhupada for the first time.
 There was one car—an Ambassador—with Srila Prabhupada and some men, and a bus with the rest of the devotees.
 Prabhupada was in the car, and he noticed Yamuna climbing into the bus.
 He said, “Wait!
-Wait!”
-He called her, knowing that she was very sick, and told the men to get out.
-Then he had her get in the back seat with Gurudas and one other man—Prabhupada was in the front with the driver—and the other men went on the bus.
+Wait!”, called her, knowing that she was very sick, and told the men to get out.
+He had her get in the back seat with Gurudas and one other man—Prabhupada was in the front with the driver—and the other men went on the bus.

 sadhu-sanga, nama-kirtana, bhagavata-sravana